-The Afghani passport currently ranks at the 106th place according to the Guide Passport Ranking Index.
+The Afghani passport is currently ranked 107th place on the Guide Passport Index.
 It is considered the lowest ranking passport in the world.
-Afghani passport holders have visa-free access to only 26 countries including Bangladesh, Dominica, Madagascar and Seychelles.
-There are 200 destinations for which an Afghani passport holder requires to obtain a visa prior to traveling.
+Afghani passport holders have visa-free access to only 26 destinations including Bangladesh, Dominica, Madagascar and Seychelles.
+There are 203 destinations for which an Afghani passport holder requires to obtain a visa prior to traveling.
 That is the reason why the passport raking is low on the overall worldwide mobility score.
 For major destinations such as USA and the Europe Union, Afghanis require to apply for a visa in advance.
 Visa applicants need to present documents such as proof of funds and return flight ticket.

 The Islamic Republic of Afghanistan is a landlocked country made of 34 provinces.
 It borders Pakistan, Iran, China, Tajikistan, Turkmenistan and Uzbekistan.
-The most significant provinces are Kabul, Herat and Balkh.
+The most significant provinces are Kabul, Herat, and Balkh.
 The country has a total surface area of 652,230 square kilometers, which is dominated by rugged mountains.
-The mountain range of Hindu Kush it’s the highest peak with 7,492 meters height.
+The mountain range of Hindu Kush has the highest peak at 7,492 meters height.
 Its climate is mostly arid to semiarid.

 Afghanistan’s culture is dominated by Islam with 99.7% of the population being Muslim.
-The official languages are Dari and Pashto.
-The legal system is a mix of civil, customary and Islamic sharia law.
+The official languages are Pashto and Dari.
+The legal system is a mix of civil, customary, and Islamic sharia law.
 The government form is a democracy.
-The current elect president is Ashraf Ghani.
+The current elected president is Ashraf Ghani.
 Most of the population lives in a tribal system.
 All provinces have their regional governments, reporting to the central government in Kabul.
 Families are the backbone of the society, often headed by a patriarch.

 The official currency is the Afghan Afghani.
-Its current exchange rate is about 75 Afghani to the USD.
-The country has an open economy, generating a GDP of approximately $72.9 billion.
-The per capita income is $2,024.
+Its current exchange rate is about 72 Afghani to the USD.
+The country has an open economy, generating a GDP of approximately $20.1 billion.
+The per capita income is $611.
 The largest portion of the GDP is generated by the services sector and agriculture.
-Afghanistan’s most famous export products are carpets, rugs, grapes, nuts and saffron, which are mostly sold to the neighboring countries.
+Afghanistan’s most famous export products are carpets, rugs, grapes, nuts, and saffron, which are mostly sold to the neighboring countries.

 The country has many natural and culturally unique attractions for tourists to explore.
-The most famous tourist destination is arguably the Band e Amir National park in Bamyan Province.
+The most famous tourist destination is arguably the Band e Amir National Park in Bamyan Province.
 It is also probably the most developed destination with modern hotels and infrastructure.
-Tourists typically visit the Buddha of Bamyan, which are the remains of a giant stone Buddha.
-Another attraction is the minaret of jam, which is a UNESCO world heritage site.
+Tourists typically visit the Buddha of Bamyan, which is the remains of a giant stone Buddha.
+Another attraction is the Minaret of Jam, which is a UNESCO World Heritage site.
 The capital Kabul also offers a variety of museums and exhibitions showcasing the history and natural beauty of the country.